OptimalBits/bull/README.md

 result of this processors and do something with it, maybe storing results in a database.

-The most robust and scalable way to accomplish this is combining the standard job queue with the message queue pattern: a service sends jobs to the cluster just by opening a job queue and adding jobs to it, the cluster will start processing as fast as it can.
+The most robust and scalable way to accomplish this is by combining the standard job queue with the message queue pattern: a service sends jobs to the cluster just by opening a job queue and adding jobs to it, the cluster will start processing as fast as it can.
 Everytime a job gets completed in the cluster a